Doctor of Nursing Practice (BSN - DNP): Leadership and Management

 A student applying to this program must present unofficial transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 The unofficial transcript should be easily readable and clearly indicate degree(s) awarded, courses and course grades for each term.
 If accepted, official transcripts can be emailed from the university to GraduateAdmissions@IllinoisState.edu or mailed in a sealed envelope to: Illinois State University, Graduate School, 209 Hovey Hall, Campus Box 4040, Normal, IL 61790-4040.

 International students can learn more about specific application requirements by visiting International Admissions.

 To be considered for this program, you must meet the following requirements.

-You must have a minimum grade point average of 3.0 for the last 30 hours of graduate or 60 hours of undergraduate coursework.
+You must have a minimum grade point average of 3.0 for the last 60 hours of undergraduate coursework.

 Show evidence of satisfactory completion of statistics, nursing research, and physical assessment courses with a grade of a C or better at the baccalaureate level.

 Write a two to three-page, double-spaced essay that describes your educational and career goals.